 Cooking 30 Minute Total Time Instant Pot Roast:

 There is no peeking with the Instant Pot, so it helps to have a little flexibility in your expectations.
-There’s a range of doneness, but if rare isn’t your thing, slice and immerse those slices in the au jus to gently cook a minute or two longer in the residual heat.
-That will keep it tender.
+There’s a range of doneness when a roast comes out of the Instant Pot, but if rare isn’t your thing, slice and immerse those slices in the au jus in the bottom of the pot to gently cook a minute or two longer in the residual heat.
+That will gently cook it to your desired wellness and still keep it tender.

 Let’s talk first about the on sale Rump roast I used.
 The Rump Roast is a cut from the Bottom Round, found on the rear leg of the cow.
 That’s a pretty big muscle.
 You have basically three options for cooking: